grandseiken/foundryvtt-multilevel-tokens/README.md

 You could probably also use this functionality for other interesting things, like crystal balls, minimaps, or whatever else.

+As a bonus, since multi-level maps often need a way to travel between the floors, this module also supports simple teleports using a similar mechanism.

 # Installation

 You can install this module using the following public URL: `https://raw.githubusercontent.com/grandseiken/foundryvtt-multilevel-tokens/master/module.json`